Joshua Reed Giddings

 Joshua Reed Giddings (October 6, 1795 – May 27, 1864) was an American attorney, politician and abolitionist.
 He represented Northeast Ohio in the U.S. House of Representatives from 1838 to 1859.
 He was at first a member of the Whig Party and was later a Republican, helping found the party.

 Giddings is noted as a leading abolitionist of his era.
 He was censured in 1842 for violating the gag rule against discussing slavery in the House of Representatives when he proposed a number of Resolutions against federal support for the coastwise slave trade, in relation to the Creole case.
 He quickly resigned, but was overwhelmingly re-elected by his Ohio constituents in a special election to fill the vacant seat.
 He returned to the House and served a total of nearly twenty more years as representative.

+Lincoln named Giddings Consul to Canada after his term ended in the House of Representatives.
+While in Canada he wrote “History of the Rebellion: Its Authors and Causes”.
+He lived in Quebec until his death in 1864.
+His body was returned to Jefferson, Ohio for burial.

 Giddings is one of the main reasons that the Western Reserve was, before the Civil War, one of the most anti-slavery regions of the country.

 Early life and education

-Joshua Reed Giddings was born in Bradford County, Pennsylvania at Tioga Point, now Athens, on October 6, 1795.
+Joshua Reed Giddings was born in Bradford County, Pennsylvania, at Tioga Point, now Athens, on October 6, 1795.
 His family moved that same year to Canandaigua, New York, where they spent the next ten years.

 In 1806 his parents Elizabeth (née Pease) and Joshua Giddings moved the family to Ashtabula County, Ohio, which was then sparsely settled.
 Here they settled on Ohio's Western Reserve, which "provided him with the occupational and social mobility so characteristic of the early nineteenth-century frontier", where Giddings lived for most of the rest of his life.
 Many settlers from New England went there.
 As the Reserve was widely famous for its radicalism, Giddings may have been inspired in his first stirrings of passion for antislavery.

 Giddings first worked on his father's farm and, although he received no systematic education, devoted much time to study and reading.
 At 17 he joined a militia regiment for the War of 1812.
 He served for five months, including battles against American Indian allies of the British.

 After 1814 Giddings was a schoolteacher.
 He married Laura Waters, daughter of a Connecticut emigrant, in 1819.
 One of their children, Grotius Reed Giddings (1834–1867), was Major of the 14th United States Infantry in the American Civil War.

 Giddings later read law with Elisha Whittlesey in preparation for a career as an attorney.
 He made some money through land speculation.